If you are a health care services provider and your practice has a website, then your website must be HIPAA/HITECH compliant.

 There are so many every day examples in which health care service providers believe they may be acting in accordance with HIPAA privacy and security regulations, but are not.
 Nonetheless, those who order HIPAA compliance audits and prosecute cases for violations (HHS, OCR and each state's attorney general's office (42 USC § 1320d-5)) do not find such excuses by providers to prevent the imposition of penalties.
 The presumption is that if a health care provider receives, transmits and/or maintains PHI then they are fully responsible for doing so under the laws enacted under HIPAA and HITECH.

-Fact: While general use e-mail providers such as Google, Yahoo or Microsoft use standard security protocols which are sufficient for many uses, the fact is that they were never created to comply with the security provisions of HIPAA or HITECH - nor do they do so now.
-As such, a provider who uses these services to communicate with patients is in immediate violation of HIPAA and can face penalties of $1,000 to $50,000 per violation (that is, per patient) even if the violation is due to reasonable cause and not due to willful neglect (Cornell University School of Law).
+Facts: While general use e-mail providers such as Google, Yahoo or Microsoft use standard security protocols which are sufficient for many uses, the fact is that they were never created to comply with the security provisions of HIPAA or HITECH - nor do they do so now.
+A provider who uses these services to communicate with patients is in immediate violation of HIPAA and can face penalties of $1,000 to $50,000 per violation (that is, per patient) even if the violation is due to reasonable cause and not due to willful neglect.
+(See, 42 USC § 1320d-5, above)

 A HIPAA/HITECH compliant website consists of many components including but not limited to those related to data security (e.g., encryption), physical security (ensuring only those who are properly authorized and who the provider maintains a BAA with can access the web server) and, of course, the policies that dictate the specific security measures to be undertaken to keep it that way as well as those required to manage any potential or actual breach.